 John Russell began to cross hunting dogs, especially terrier of different breeds.
 The aim of his breeding was to improve the aptitude of the specimens, looking primarily the functionality.
 He was not worried about homogenizing the physical appearance but getting a line of ideal dogs for burrow working.

 - White color so they might not be confused with foxes.

 - Hard and thick fur to protect their skin in the undergrowth.

 - Small enough to be able to enter into the burrows.

 - Vitality and resistance to be able to follow the hounds.

 Although the breed has its origin in the United Kingdom, Australia was the country that most contributed to its development and international recognition.

 There is information about specimens who came from United Kingdom to Australia, from the nineteenth century.
-Since the 60s several specimens were imported who contributed significantly to the breed.
+Since the 60s several specimens were imported from England who contributed significantly to the breed.